jornye/Getting-Cleaning-Data/README.md

 #Step 20 Subset and summarize means for each row and subject
 variable_avg <- mean_std_only %>% group_by(subject, activityLabelID,activityLabel) %>% summarize_all(list(mean))

-# Step 21 Write secondary independent tidy dataset with the average of each variable for each activity and each subject to csv.
+#Step 21 Write secondary independent tidy dataset with the average of each variable for each activity and each subject to csv.
-write.csv(variable_avg, "tidy_data.csv")
+write.table(variable_avg, "tidy_data.txt", row.names = FALSE)